sunipa/OSCaR-Orthogonal-Subspace-Correction-and-Rectification/README.md

 Functions contained by this repository:
-1. Generation of templates for evaluation of valid gender information contained by embeddings (CNLI).
+1. Generation of templates for evaluation of valid gender information contained by embeddings (SIRT).
 2. Debiasing by OSCar
 3. Running evaluations of debiasing and retention of valid information